Biking to Work

 A Bike Well, yes.
 The best bike is the bike you already have.
 Ideally, it’s a bike you’re already comfortable riding.
 But if you’re shopping for a bike to commute on, there are things to think about.
 How far will you be going?
 Are you looking for comfort or speed?
 Do you prefer a light, zippy bike, or a solid workhorse?
 Are you in the market for an electric bike to take the edge off hills and headwinds?
 Whatever style of bike you prefer, gears (or electrics) are very useful for Auckland hills, especially if you’re new to biking.
 Disc brakes are handy if you’re riding on dirty or oily puddle-ridden streets.
 If you don’t want to carry everything in a backpack, you’ll want a bike rack, which means you’ll want a bike with rack mounts.

 Enhancements Get a really good lock, depending on where you’ll park or store the bike while at work.
 You might want to add racks for panniers/trunk bags, baskets – and trailers or bike seats, if you’re transporting kids.
-Glass is an omnipresent reality in the city, so consider investing in upgrading your tires and inner tubes to avoid punctures.
+Glass is an omnipresent reality in the city, so consider investing in better tires and inner tubes to avoid punctures.
 Mudguards help keep the muddy rain off your back.
-You might want more comfortable pedals and handle grips.
+You might want a more comfortable seat – and more comfortable pedals and handle grips.
 A good mirror, so you can see what’s behind you.
 A phone holder, and maybe even a coffee cup holder.

 Repair kit It can be a long walk home, pushing a bike with a flat tire.
 Fixing a puncture is a basic skill, no matter whether your ride has four wheels or two.
 Take a basic bike repair course at your local bike shop, or via Auckland Transport.
 The wise bike commuter carries a puncture repair kit; the even wiser one might make sure they have a set of strong tire levers and a couple of spare inner tubes, for a faster getaway.
 In either case, you’ll want a pump or CO2 canister to get yourself back up and running.